The Next Person that Tells Me to ‘Chill Out’ will Get a Slap!

 Might be met with a positive, ‘I am.
 I really am…’, or could be met with, ‘You think!’.

 The person wants to be heard.
 They want to show that their feelings are valid.
 They’ll calm down in their own time once they have been understood.
-Not disregarded with stupid phrases that invalidate them but a question that looks to know more.
+Not disregarded with silly phrases that invalidate them but a question that looks to know more.

 White squares with ear icons on them and a talking icon to the right